 Of course, you'll need to talk to your doctor and do some of your research before making a serious decision about getting a service dog.

 What can a service dog do for someone with COPD?

-Having COPD or any kind of shortness of breath can make even the simplest tasks much harder.
-You might need to conserve as much of your energy as possible so you don't get out of breath or tired too quickly.
-Some example of things that a service dog can do for you, is pick up a small object for you, open and close doors, turn lights on and off, or get some one if you need help.
+Having COPD or any shortness of breath can make even the simplest tasks much harder.
+You might need to conserve as much of your energy as possible, so you don't get out of breath or tired too quickly.
+Some example of things that a service dog can do for you is pick up a small object for you, open and close doors, turn lights on and off, or get someone if you need help.

 Dogs need to be walked to get their necessary exercise, so they can also help you to stay a little more active than you would have been.
 Even with COPD, and with the advice from your doctor, you might have an amount of exercise that you should get daily, to get your blood pumping.

 Walking a dog down your road or through the park will be sufficient exercise for the two of you.
 Another great thing about having a service dog is the companionship, especially if you love animals.
 If you have COPD, you're likely to have other medical problems, and your service dog would be even more helpful.

 Can I train a pet dog to do these things?